BOLL7708/license-prototype/FOR-TESTING.md

 This time we added a forward of the GITHUB_TOKEN, we'll see if that automatically works or not.

 Broke the chain, will have to try again.

+Reservered name, try to simply forward the token, then we will figure out how to use it.